tbm/homepage/content/debian/kirkwood/qnap/ts-41x/recovery.md

 address of your TFTP server (likely the same as your DHCP server).
 The `filename` of the recovery image has to start with a specific string depending on your machine (otherwise the machine won't load the image!).
+You also have to install a TFTP server (such as `tftpd-hpa`) to serve the file.

 You can check the following table to find out which string to use: